michaelballantyne/multiscope/README.md

 In the above example `match` and the `#%datum` form for the numeric literals will be resolved in the `b` scope.
 The value of `arg` will be resolved in its original scope at the use site.

 The phase 1 macros also recognize the identifiers of other scopes, allowing nesting.
-The behavior is a bit different than the phase 0 scope application macros, as they're transforming quoted syntax rather than macros.
+The behavior is a bit different than the phase 0 scope application macros.
 Scope applications are recognized and applied in any position, rather than just expression position.
 Thus the previous example could also be written:

 ```
 #lang multiscope